codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 ![](.guides/img/inline-font-size.png)

 We can see that increasing the font-size on an inline element has the expected effect.
-The text in the span becomes bigger and is pushing the lines above and under it so that it has the space to display correctly (You can see it with the red arrows).
+The text  becomes bigger and is pushing the lines above and under it so that it has the space to display correctly (You can see it with the red arrows).

 ### 6. [Trying to add line-height](close_all panel=1;open_preview display-modes/inline1.html#example3 panel=1)